mvolkmann/blog/src/swift-ui.md

 The app is not automatically updates when code changes are saved.
 The triangle must be clicked again to repeat the whole build/load/start process.

-## MVVM

-SwiftUI encourages use of the Model-View-ViewModel (MVVM) paradigm which separates application code into three groups.
-This differs from UIKit which encourages use of Model-View-Controller (MVC).

-The Model holds data and application logic.
-It is independent from the view code and has no knowledge of it.

-The View decides what to render and should be mostly stateless.
-Any state held in the view using the `@State` property modifier should be primarily related to styling and not application data.

-Views reacts to changes published by the ViewModel.
-Their `body` vars return new views any time the ViewModel data they use changes.
-Views are declarative rather than imperative because they describe what to render based on the current data, not when to render it.

-The ViewModel binds views to a model.
-It reacts to changes in the Model and optionally transforms it before sending it to the View.
-For example, it could get the result of a SQL query from the Model and turn it into an array of objects that it passes to the View.

-Read-only data flows from the Model, through the ViewModel, and into the View.

-TODO: Does the view send events to the ViewModel which sends them to the Model?

 ## Icons

 {% aTargetBlank "https://developer.apple.com/sf-symbols/", "SF Symbols" %}